-- With the support of CDM Smith (SW Technical Support Contractor), RBC will designate: - Surface Water Conditions, if any - Performance Measures - Strategic Nodes - For each future water use scenario, run the SWAM model with support from CDM Smith to: - Determine Surface Water Supply at nodes of interest and major reservoirs (Reservoir Safe Yield) - Identify Surface Water Shortages - Designate Reaches of Interest, if any - Develop Surface Water Management Strategies and use the SWAM model to evaluate each strategy or combination of strategies. - Surface Water Management Strategy any water management strategy proposed to eliminate a Surface Water Shortage, reduce a Surface Water Shortage, or generally increase Surface Water Supply. - Examples: conservation measures, new supplies, conjunctive use etc. - Effectiveness and feasibility of each strategy will be evaluated.
+- With the support of CDM Smith, RBC will designate: - Surface Water Conditions, if any. - Performance Measures. - Strategic Nodes. - For each future water use scenario, use the SWAM model to: - Determine Surface Water Supply at nodes of interest. - Identify Surface Water Shortages. - Designate Reaches of Interest, if any. - Develop Surface Water Management Strategies and use the SWAM model to evaluate each strategy or combination of strategies. - Surface Water Management Strategy any water management strategy proposed to eliminate a Surface Water Shortage, reduce a Surface Water Shortage, or generally increase Surface Water Supply. - Examples: conservation measures, new supplies, conjunctive use etc. - Effectiveness and feasibility of each strategy will be evaluated.